What Did Jesus Say About the Church?

 Jesus teaches us to be a very different sort of community.

 Jesus’ vision for his church

-Jesus’ vision for his church is set out in his prayer, just before his arrest, in John 17.
+Jesus’ vision for his church is set out in his prayer in John 17.
+Just before his arrest, he prayed:

 “I ask not only on behalf of these (that’s the disciples), but also on behalf of those who will believe in me through their word (that’s us), that they may all be one.
 As you, Father, are in me and I am in you, may they also be in us, so that the world may believe that you have sent me.
 The glory that you have given me I have given them, so that they may be one, as we are one, I in them and you in me, that they may become completely one, so that the world may know that you have sent me and have loved them even as you have loved me.”
 (John 17:20-23)

 Let’s pray the same prayer as Jesus.
 Let’s pray that we will be one with each other and with God.
 Let’s pray that we will play our part in bringing on this oneness.
 And let’s live it.
-Let’s love each other, encourage each other, pray for each other and focus on the things we have in common – not the things that divide us.
+Let’s love each other, encourage each other, listen to each other, pray for each other and focus on the things we have in common – not the things that divide us.

 If this article interested you, you might like to read “Christians leaving churches today may be Christianity’s best hope for tomorrow“.